carpentries-incubator/geospatial-python/setup.md

 # Overview

 This workshop is designed to be run on your local machine.
 First, you will need to download the data we use in the workshop.
-Then, you need to set up your machine to analyze and process geospatial data.
-We provide instructions below to either install all dependencies with a single conda command after installing Python for Anaconda.
-If you have already installed Python with Anaconda, you can skip Step 1.
-However, if you have installed Python differently, you will need to complete Step 1 (there is no need to uninstall other python installations).
+Then, you need to install python and the python libraries used in this lesson.
+We provide instructions below to install all dependencies with a single conda command after installing Python for Anaconda.
+If you have already installed Python 3 with Anaconda, you can skip Step 1.

+However, if you have installed Python without Anaconda, you will need to complete Step 1 (there is no need to uninstall the other python installations).
 We recommend Anaconda and the conda package manager, since they make installing geospatial python packages easier.

 ## Data